aaronpk/oauth-client-id-scheme/draft-parecki-oauth-client-id-scheme.md

 This specification defines the concept of a Client Identifier Scheme that indicates how an Authorization Server is supposed to interpret the Client Identifier and associated data in the process of Client identification, authentication, and authorization.
 The Client Identifier Scheme enables deployments of this specification to use different mechanisms to obtain and validate metadata of the Client beyond the scope of {{RFC6749}}.

 The Client Identifier Scheme is a string that MAY be communicated by the Client in a prefix within the `client_id` parameter in the Authorization Request.
-A fallback to pre-registered Clients as in {{RFC6749}} remains in place as a default mechanism in case no Client Identifier Scheme was provided.
+A fallback to pre-registered Clients as in {{RFC6749}} or a default Client Identifier Scheme is in place as a default mechanism in case no Client Identifier Scheme was provided.
 A certain Client Identifier Scheme may require the Client to sign the Authorization Request as means of authentication and/or pass additional parameters and require the Authorization Server to process them.

 ## Syntax